raghavendrahyd/DS_learning/README.md

 This notebook comprises of a full fledged forecasting model and the analysis behind the development.
 It also includes primers on analysing
 ACF, PACF plots
 #### 2. ML code development from scratch:
-[RandomForest_from_scratch.py, Linear_n_logisitic_regression_from_scratch.py]: As the names indicate, these scripts contain codes for randomforest, linear regression (including ridge), logistic regression developed from scratch using numpy.
+As the names indicate, these scripts contain codes for Decision trees, randomforest, linear regression (including ridge), logistic regression, Boosting (adaboost as well as Gradboost), KMeans and spectral clustering developed from scratch using numpy.
 #### 3. Image compression [image_compression_through_svd_n_clustering.ipynb]:
 Codes for interesting, simple yet elegant ways to compress image using Kmeans and SVD
 #### 4. Analysis of large data through spark (News_data_analysis_through_spark[part_of_academic_course].html):